denten-books/plain-text/5-surface.md

             peek at what is to come soon.
 ```

 The passages appear too contrived to be spontaneous.
-Despite their
+Despite its experimental
-experimental structure, the narrative advances key elements of Engelbart's
+structure, the narrative advances key elements of Engelbart's research
-research program, which aimed to develop new data structures in combination
+program, which aimed to develop new data structures in combination with new
-with new ways of displaying them.
-Yet I cannot help but be moved by the
+ways of displaying them.
+Yet I cannot help but be moved by the fluency of the
-fluency of the prose and by the sheer audacity of the project.
+prose and by the sheer audacity of the project.

 Engelbart's research into intellect augmentation created tools that augment
 research.
 In an image that evokes Baron Münchhausen pulling himself out of a
-swamp by his own bootstraps, Engelbart described his lab's methodology as
+swamp by his own bootstraps, Engelbart called his lab's methodology
 "bootstrapping," which involved the recursive strategy of "developing tools
 and techniques" to develop better tools and techniques.
 The "tangible product"
 of such an activity was a "constantly improving augmentation system for use in
-developing and studying augmentation systems."[@engelbart_human_1969, 67] It
+developing and studying augmentation systems."[@engelbart_human_1969, 67]

-is an appealing vision, but only as long as it remained recursive.
+It is an appealing vision, but only as long as it remained recursive.
 The lab
 benefited from creating its own tools and methods.
 Engelbart also hoped that
 his system could be "transferred---as a whole or by pieces of concept,
 principle and technique---to help others develop augmentation systems for many